 Critical Incident Overview

 Nissan is a Japanese multinational automobile manufacturer headquartered in Yokohama, Japan, and the sixth largest automotive maker in the world.
 In 2013, Nissan announced that they would be re-launching a former brand name in emerging markets.
 Instead of developing a new name or using the existing Nissan corporate brand architecture and strategy, executives chose to resurrect the brand name that was previously used in the United States – “Datsun.”
 A brief history of the creation of the Datsun name is discussed.
 This critical incident provides students with the decision factors considered with corporate brand and product naming decisions within a global context in the automotive category.
+This critical incident could be used in Marketing, Marketing Management, International Marketing, Advertising and Public Relations courses either at the undergraduate or graduate level.
+It’s a decision oriented critical incident.

 Research Method

 The information contained in this critical incident was gathered from secondary sources.
+It’s not disguised.

 Learning Objectives